ultralytics/ultralytics/docs/en/hub/quickstart.md

 ## Integrating the Model

-`Ultralytics Hub` supports integrating the model with other third-party applications or to connect HUB from an external agent.
-Currently we support `Roboflow`, with very simple one click API Integration.
+Ultralytics HUB supports integrating the model with other third-party applications or to connect HUB from an external agent.
+We currently support Roboflow, with very simple one click API Integration.
 Read more about Integrating the model at [Integration Page](integrations.md)

 ## Stuck?
 We got you!